angular/angular/aio/content/guide/docs-style-guide.md

 1. Omitting the `header` is fine when the source of the fragment is obvious.
 We just said that this is a fragment of the `app.module.ts` file which was displayed immediately above, in full, with a header.
 There's no need to repeat the header.

-1. The line numbers disappeared.
-By default, the doc viewer omits line numbers when there are fewer than 10 lines of code; it adds line numbers after that.
-You can turn line numbers on or off explicitly by setting the `linenums` attribute.

 #### Example of bad code

 Sometimes you want to display an example of bad code or bad design.